 April 14–August 26, 2018

-Bridget Riley: Paintings from the 1960s to the Present is the first major museum presentation of the artist’s work in Japan since Bridget Riley: Works 1959–78 at the National Museum of Modern Art in Tokyo in 1980.
-The exhibition includes more than thirty works, ranging from black-and-white examples created in the 1960s to recent wall paintings, and draws heavily from extensive museum holdings of the artist’s works in a consortium of Japanese museums.
+Bridget Riley: Paintings from the 1960s to the Present was the first major museum presentation of the artist’s work in Japan since Bridget Riley: Works 1959–78 at the National Museum of Modern Art in Tokyo in 1980.
+The exhibition included more than thirty works, ranging from black-and-white examples created in the 1960s to recent wall paintings, and drew heavily from extensive museum holdings of the artist’s works in a consortium of Japanese museums.

-The exhibition is curated by Kiyoko Maeda, and will be accompanied by a publication.
+The exhibition was curated by Kiyoko Maeda, and is accompanied by a publication.

 On view through 2019

 A new large-scale multicolored wall painting by Bridget Riley is on view at the Chinati Foundation in Marfa, Texas.
 Titled Royal Liverpool University Hospital, 1983, as wall painting, Bolt of Colour, 2017, the mural has been conceived specifically for the museum’s special exhibition building and spans six of the eight walls of the structure, making it Riley’s largest work to date.

 Wall Painting, Royal Liverpool Hospital 1983-2017 references the first wall painting the artist created in response to an invitation from the Royal Liverpool Hospital in the United Kingdom in 1979.
 Like the original commission, the design for which was completed in 1983, the new mural at the Chinati Foundation uses a palette of blue, red, yellow, green, black, and white inspired by a visit the artist made to Egypt in 1980.
 The wall paintings in Liverpool and Marfa share similarities in terms of scale and spatial orientation, while both Egypt and the high desert area where the Chinati Foundation is located feature strong natural light.